FINANCIAL AID RATE65%

 - State Residents: $2,300-$2,800

 - State Residents: $78-$94 per credit unit

 The information below lists the financial aid types students are receiving.
 Also shown are the percent of students receiving aid and the average amount of aid per student per year.

 |Percent of Students||Average Amount|

-To help students and alumni, Johnson County Community College may offer services to students like:
+To help students and recent graduates, Johnson County Community College may offer services including:

 - Counseling assistance